 Rate Structure - As a result of a comprehensive water and sewer rate study in fiscal year 2015, the Board of Directors adopted a new rate structure in fiscal year 2016 that included a fixed charge for water and sewer service and proposed incremental service rate increases in subsequent fiscal years to ensure the long-term financial stability of the Authority.
 The goals of this initiative are to reduce revenue variability and adequately provide for both current water and wastewater operating needs and future capital infrastructure repairs, upgrades and expansion required by asset age and regulations.
-Fixed charges and service rates increased in fiscal year 2018 in accordance with the plan.
+Fixed charges and service rates increased in fiscal year 2019 in accordance with the plan.
 The rationale behind the fixed charge is JCSA incurs significant costs to maintain infrastructure regardless of usage and JCSA should not be completely reliant on variable revenue to cover these fixed costs.
 The water and sewer fixed charges are based on meter size.
-For a typical residential customer in fiscal year 2018, the quarterly water fixed charge was \$9.30 and the quarterly sewer fixed charge was \$5.89.
+For a typical residential customer in fiscal year 2019, the quarterly water fixed charge was \$10.56 and the quarterly sewer fixed charge was \$5.95.

-The first tier (0-15,000 gallons per quarter) water service rate for a typical single family residential customer increased from \$2.80 per 1,000 gallons to \$3.18.
-The second tier (15,001-30,000 gallons per quarter) rate increased from \$5.60 per 1,000 gallons to \$6.36, and the third tier (30,000+ gallons per quarter) rate increased from \$13.15 to \$14.93.
-The water service rate for non-residential and multi-family residential customers increased from \$4.14 per 1,000 gallons to \$4.70.
-The sewer service rate increased from \$2.99 to \$3.05 per 1,000 gallons of water consumed.
-The rate changes increased a typical 5,000 gallons per month residential customer's bill by \$2.61 per month from \$33.60 to \$36.21.
+The first tier (0-15,000 gallons per quarter) water service rate for a typical single family residential customer increased from \$3.18 per 1,000 gallons to \$3.61.
+The second tier (15,001-30,000 gallons per quarter) rate increased from \$6.36 per 1,000 gallons to \$7.22, and the third tier (30,000+ gallons per quarter) rate increased from \$14.93 to \$16.95.
+The water service rate for non-residential and multi-family residential customers increased from \$4.70 per 1,000 gallons to \$5.33.
+The sewer service rate increased from \$3.05 to \$3.08 per 1,000 gallons of water consumed.
+The rate changes increased a typical 5,000 gallons per month residential customer's bill by \$2.74 per month from \$36.21 to \$38.95.

-Capital Projects - Major multi-year projects continuing into 2018 are upgrading the existing Supervisory Control and Data Acquisition (SCADA) communication and control system for 107 remote sites, asset management program development, water meter replacement, future water source alternatives evaluations, the Joint Permit Application for the Chickahominy River surface water withdrawal, design of the College Creek directional drill water main replacement project, and a corrosion control evaluation of the water distribution system.
-Replacement of a deep production well at the Five Forks Water Treatment Facility was completed in fiscal year 2018.
-Wastewater projects completed in fiscal year 2018 include manhole raising and rehabilitation, extensive easement inspection and clearing, closed circuit television (CCTV) pipeline inspections, and repairs to pipe defects identified during the CCTV inspections.
-Substantial design work was also completed in fiscal year 2018 for upgrading and flood proofing Lift

-Station 5-4 on Merrimac Trail and replacing four air ejector lift stations along the Jamestown Road corridor and Lift Station 1-7 on Pocahontas Trail that are reaching the end of their service lives.
+Capital Projects - Major multi-year projects continuing into 2019 are upgrading the existing Supervisory Control and Data Acquisition (SCADA) communication and control system for 107 remote sites, asset management program development, water meter replacement, future water source alternatives evaluations, the Joint Permit Application for the Chickahominy River surface water withdrawal, design of the College Creek directional drill water main replacement project, and a corrosion control evaluation of the water distribution system.
+Major multi-year water projects begun in fiscal year 2019 are design for replacement of the water mains and service lines in the White Oaks area neighborhoods, replacement of variable frequency drives that control electric motor speed and power for production wells and the reverse osmosis treatment process at the Five Forks Water Treatment Plant and upsizing approximately 3,700 feet of the existing 12-inch water main to a 16-inch water main along Longhill Road in conjunction with a Virginia Department of Transportation road widening project.
+Major wastewater projects completed in fiscal year 2019 include manhole raising and rehabilitation, extensive easement inspection and clearing, closed circuit television (CCTV) pipeline inspections, and repairs to pipe defects identified during the CCTV inspections.
+Substantial construction work was also completed in fiscal year 2019 for upgrading and flood proofing Lift Station 5-4 on Merrimac Trail and the replacement of four air ejector lift stations along the Jamestown Road corridor and Lift Station 1-7 on Pocahontas Trail that are reaching the end of their service lives.